2017 TCM Film Festival Recap: The Year the Popcorn Went on Strike at the Egyptian

 - Participate in social media.
 Get to know the people who attend so that you’ll already have a cast list of friends to save you a seat when you’re running late for a screening.
 As I’ve said before, you’ll go for the movies, but you’ll come back for the people.
 You also never know when that person you’ve been talking to on social media will pop up in the seat next to you or in the pre-film theater queue.

-- Bring a battery charger for your phone.
+- Bring a portable charger for your phone.
 You will need your phone.
+You will need extra juice.
 Don’t rely on being near a charging station.
 Bring the charger.
 Charge during the movie.
 Never run out of juice.
+You’ll also be popular among those who don’t bring portable chargers.

-- Eat breakfast each day.
+- Eat breakfast every day.
 I don’t care when you went to sleep the night before.

 Final Thought Dump: